Flooger25/DnD_Wiki/Characters/13/six.md

 ## Time with 13

-## After 13

-As the leader of the infamous "13", Six knew after the death of Kisiri, things would be different forever.
-The party split off, each member pursuing their own paths until their death, so Six did the same.
-Immediately after their adventure, Six turned in his bounty and assumed command of his organization, the Mors Marauders.
-For the next few decades, Six used his fame, power, and rule over the Marauders to help in reconstruction in Eastern Meridia and grow his organization exponentially.
-In order to keep Emily immortal, Six began his own adventure to seek someone who could do it, but he ended up with a powerful, yet secluded, necromancer, who was forced to use the Clone spell on Emily, extending her age artificially.
-While Sorin had begun working with Zarmoth in Randy City, Six had gained nearly complete control over Eastern Meridia, but after hearing of Sorin's return, he reestablished his relationship to work with him as an ally for the foreseeable future.
-By the time half of the party had passed of natural causes, Six's goal to find further "infinity" stones had begun.
-His ally Sorin was able to find one, but Six was only able to find ancient and cryptic information on them, but he would never give up his search while in power, so he had sent members of the Marauders over the years to cover the world and other dimensions.

-Hundreds of years past the death of Kisiri, Six was the most recognized name of the land, as the leader of the Mors Marauders, many parts of Meridia, and leader of the legendary party "13", Six's name was remembered forever.

-## Post-Caelian Trilogy
+## After 13/Post-Caelian Trilogy

 After the events of the Caelian Trilogy, the members of 13 parted ways, while Six made sure to note how old everyone at the time was.
 Six took Emily back to the Mors Marauders base of operations.
 When he arrived he learned the Big 3 in the Marauders had been taken out by Kisiri.
 Six being the highest ranked/most experienced saw the opportunity to take the reigns of the organization.
 Very, very few of the members remained, but Six used his influence to gather the leftover forces to clear out the demons and devils Kisiri had brought into the world.
 This gave the Mors Marauders a lot of popularity and new members.

 This continued for about 3 decades.
 Six was leading the rebuilding of the Marauders and the rebuilding of Eastern Meridia, with himself as the head, and with this new found power Six began to start on his real plans.
-He sought out a powerful necromancer and handsomely paid him to cast the clone spell on Emily.
+He sought out a powerful yet secluded necromancer and handsomely paid him to cast the clone spell on Emily.
 Knowing she would not live as long as him this would allow her to become a form of immortal.

 After that Six was nearing complete control of Eastern Meridia and he heard that Sorin had come back into the plane.
 The two of them met and realized the other had conquered their domain, the two decided to combine their resources.
 Six knew that Troyes, Zarmoth, and Burk had died of natural causes by this point, and besides Naddin, they were all that were left of the final iteration of 13.
 The two decided they would set out to find infinity stones to achieve immortality as Naddin had.